Welsh BPS Entitlements User Guide

 From 2019, all entitlements in Wales will be paid the same flat rate.
 The payment rate in 2024 is expected to be around £70/ha, with an additional redistributive payment on the first 54ha.
 The redistribution payment is approximately £91.97/ha and is set to increase as a proportion of the overall payment each year.

 Until this point, each payment made on each entitlement will be composed of an element of the historic value and element of the flat rate value, with the proportion of flat rate payment gradually increasing until it makes up the whole payment.

 Buying and selling entitlements and the National Reserve

 In order to claim BPS payments, a potential claimant must first acquire the appropriate entitlements for the land they wish to claim upon.
 Those that meet the criteria for the New Entrant and Young Farmer schemes are eligible to receive entitlements from the National Reserve.
 Those that do not meet the requirements for allocation of entitlements under these schemes must purchase entitlements privately.
-For more information on the entitlement trading market and for current prices and availability, please contact Jake Loftus (email).
+For more information on the entitlement trading market and for current prices and availability, please contact Julia Clark (email).

 Receiving entitlements from the National Reserve

 New farmers must be at least 18 years of age, must be in ‘control’ (have more than 50% of the shares and votes) of the farm business, their business must have started ‘agricultural activity’ in 2013 or later and they mustn’t have carried out any farming in the previous 5 years in their own right.

 New farmers must make their first successful BPS application within 2 years of the calendar year in which the business started farming.